 The impact of weather on the power grid has grown with the number and magnitude of extreme weather events.
 NERC reports routinely find that the top causes of extreme transmission outages are weather related.
 Present NYSRC planning criteria require the NYISO to assess extreme system conditions on the NYCA transmission system assuming a 90th percentile load forecast to simulate extreme system conditions and report transmission reinforcements that would be required to meet NYSRC transmission design criteria.
 This requirement is now part of the NYISO's annual transmission assessment.
 The most recent NYISO transmission extreme weather assessment concluded that compensatory MVA would be required in 90th percentile load case for meeting NYSRC transmission criteria.
-14

-Recognizing the potential threat of an increasing number of extreme weather events impacting the NYCA transmission system -- consistent with the above resource adequacy extreme weather conclusions -- RRS recommends that "extreme weather transmission planning criteria" be adopted to plan the NYPA transmission system to mitigate extreme weather reliability impacts.
-Such a criterion does not presuppose what events should be included in the criterion.
-RRS will consider alternate transmission extreme weather criteria, including planning the transmission system to maintain reliability at a 90th percentile load forecast criterion, before making a final recommendation.
-Before such a rule is adopted RRS will meet with NYISO staff to discuss the above criterion and how a proposed rule would be implemented.
+Recognizing the potential threat of an increasing number of extreme weather events impacting the NYCA transmission system -- consistent with the above resource adequacy extreme weather conclusions -- RRS recommends that "extreme weather transmission planning criteria" be adopted to mitigate extreme weather reliability impacts on the NYCA transmission system.
+RRS will consider alternate transmission extreme weather criteria, including a 90th percentile load